vassilisv/PPGPilot/README.md

 The app was originally developed for personal use so it is not yet submitted to the Garmin IQ app store.
 This app is still being tested and __should not be used as the primary flight instrument__!

 It can be manually installed by connecting your device to a computer using a USB cable and manually copping the app binary to the _D:\GARMIN\APPS directory_ (the drive letter may need to be updated for your setup).
 The app binary for your device can be found in the [Releases](https://github.com/vassilisv/PPGPilot/releases).
 If you can't find your device, you can either compile it yourself using the Garmin IQ SDK or submit an issue.

+Remember to 'eject' the USB drive to avoid file corruption.

 # To Do

 - Use forecasted wind direction and speed to initialize before takeoff